mendix/docs/content/refguide/microflow-call.md

 ### 3.4 Use Return Value

-If **Use return value** is set to *Yes* you will be asked to give the return value a name.
+If **Use return value** is set to *Yes*, you will need to fill in the name of the variable, object, or list returned by the activity.

 ### 3.5 Variable Name, Object Name, or List Name

-The name of the result of the called microflow.
+The name of the variable, list, or object returned by the activity.

 ## 4 Common Section {#common}